 We don’t have a lot of problems around our area.
-If you follow the media reports, most of the violence in Northbridge happens after 1 am.
-The serious incidents have been at 5 am.
+If you follow the media reports, most of the violence in Northbridge happens after one am.
+The serious incidents have been around five am.
 It’s more when people are thrown out of the venues when these problems occur.
 We have very, very little problems here and the police don’t come in very much.
 Around here, it’s usually for walking against the red man rather than any sort of violence.

 I don’t think this is an area where under aged people really need to be roaming around at night.
-They’re going to encounter drugs being sold on the street, it’s not a positive place for younger people.
-Skate parks and things like that would be a better venue as far as I’m concerned than going around here where prostitution, drugs to all sorts of things are visible.
+They’re going to encounter drugs being sold on the street.
+It’s not a positive place for young people.
+Skate parks and things like that would be a better venue as far as I’m concerned, than going around here where prostitution, drugs to all sorts of things are visible.

-All the incidents where people get king hit outside the venues, again it’s been 1 ...
-2 ...
-3 in the morning.
+All the incidents where people get king hit outside the venues, again, it’s been one... two... three in the morning.
 It’s a mistake to get hung up on incidents that happen in that time frame and allow it to take away from what Northbridge is.

-In the daytime, this is more of a business district with most of our customers coming from the taxation department or other local businesses.
+During the daytime, it's more of a business district with most of our customers coming from the taxation department or other local businesses.
 Then it evolves into a restaurant district in the early evening, that’s more the character of the area.
-When it gets time for the pubs and clubs, it’s usually 9 pm people start coming to the hotels.
-A bit later it becomes the clubs.
+When it gets time for the pubs and clubs, it’s usually nine pm and people start coming to the hotels.
+A bit later, it becomes the clubs.

-Overall, for me personally as an openly gay man, I found the level of violence that I am confronted with, has been reduced steadily over the years and generally, I think that holds true for most things around.
+Overall for me personally, as an openly gay man, I find the level of violence that I'm confronted with, has been reduced steadily over the years.